byamashiro/Python_Projects/README.md

 # Resolved Errors

+### Issues with data (8/13/2017)
+* **Resolution**: The 'sorted' function was applied to the list containing the day of year (i.e. sorted(doy_list)).
+In this instance, the sorted feature was removed and the doy is represented correctly.
+- The sort option is exhibiting strange behavior.
+Each column, or some of them, are being sorted.
+For example, the 'doy' column is sorting itself in numerical order (i.e 1-365).

 ### Adding corruption (8/01/2017)
 * **Resolution**: Instead of two different corruption segments for the entire dataframe and column-wise, both were integrated into one loop.